NadimGhaznavi/Db4E/index.md

   </div>
  </div>

-This is the home of the **db4e**, the **Database 4 Everything**  project.
+This is the home of **db4e**, the **Database 4 Everything**  project.
 The **db4e** application aims to provide a simple *Terminal User Interface* (TUI) to setup and operate a Monero XMR Mining farm on one or multiple computers.
 This project is still under development.

 # Features Today